q3769/chunk4j/README.md

 ## Use it...

-As generic Java API, chunk4j can be directly used as a POJO library in any client codebase.
-For better encapsulation, though, consisder using chunk4j as a "lower level API".
-I.e. with some simple wrapper mechanism over the chunk4j API, the end client code can be completely agnontic of chunk4j, and work directly with the higher-level wrapper interface that only exposes the original client-side bussiness domain data (bytes).
+As a generic POJO API, chunk4j can be directly used in any Java client codebase.
+For better encapsulation, though, consider using chunk4j as a "lower level API".
+I.e. with some simple wrapper/adapter mechanism, the end-client codebase can be completely agnostic of chunk4j, and work directly with the higher-level wrapper interface that only exposes the original client-side business domain data (bytes or domain objects serializable to bytes).

 ### The Chunk

 A larger blob of data can be chopped up into smaller "chunks" to form a "group".
 When needed, often on a different network node, the group of chunks can be collectively stitched back together to restore the original data.
-A group has to gather all the originally chopped chunks in order to be stitched and restored back to the original data blob.

 ```
 public class Chunk implements Serializable {